 This procedure outlines the process for implementing and discontinuing school crossing guard locations within the Town of Oakville.

-This procedure applies to all municipal roadways and applicable elementary schools within the Town of Oakville.
+This procedure applies to all municipal roadways and eligible elementary schools within the Town of Oakville.

 The town provides school crossing guards at locations along pedestrian routes to elementary schools in accordance with the Council approved warrant criteria (herein after referred to as criteria) as contained in Appendix A.